labbsr0x/mux-monitor/README.md

 4. `addr` registers the requested endpoint address;

-5. `version` tells which version of your app handled the request;
+5. `version` registers which version of your app handled the request;

-6. `isError` status code reported is an error or not;
+6. `isError` registers whether status code reported is an error or not;

 7. `errorMessage` registers the error message;